Bensmithbortey/MyTreeTutorAppiOS/README.md

-# My Tree Tutor (iOS) - Discrete Maths:  Tree Visualisation and Algorithms

-How to run this project:

-1. Unzip the file.
-2. Open the file and double click "MyTreeTutorApp.xcodeproj"
-3. Now the project should be open.
-4. On the top bar you should see "MyTreeApp (iOS)".
-Click it and selct iPad Pro (11-inch).
-5. Click run.
-This will run the app on a iPad Simulator.
-6. Enjoy!

-Developed by Benjamin-Smith JNR Bortey

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request